The terms “lower lats” and “high lats” refer to the lower insertion of the latissimus dorsi muscle.

 The “lower lats” insert very low – right into the lower back.
 Those blessed with low lat insertions often have good lat development and a fuller lower back.

-As you can see the lats of Larry Scott and Lee haney insert really low into the lower back and create that ‘cobra’ look.
+The lats of Larry Scott and Lee Haney insert really low into the lower back and create that “cobra” look.

-Besides being ‘aesthetically pleasing’ having lower lats makes it easier to build them up.
-When the tendons are short and the muscle bellies are long there is more potential for growth.
+Besides being aesthetically pleasing, lower lats are easier to build up.
+When the tendons are short and the muscle bellies are long, there is more potential for growth.

-Having high lats means that your lats insert higher and further away from the lower back.
-That usually gives the illusion that your back is wider than it actually is but also takes away from your back thickness and many bodybuilders with low lats actually lose points for having weaker lower back area.
+High lats insert higher, further away from the lower back.
+They create the illusion that your back is wider than it actually is, but the lack of lower lat mass takes away from your back thickness.
+Many bodybuilders with high lats actually lose points for having a weaker lower back area.

-As you can see the lats of Dennis Wolf insert quite higher and the lower back has to cover the thickness of the area on its own.
-That’s why people with high lats usually have to work their lower back quite hard in order to balance things out.
+The lats of Dennis Wolf insert high, and consequently, the lower back has to cover the thickness of the area on its own.
+That’s why people with high lats usually have to work their lower backs harder in order to balance things out.

-What exercises specifically target the lower lats/lower lat tie-ins?
+What exercises can I do to target the lower lats?

-While all back exercises target the lower lats there are some specific exercises that will help you feel the area a little more.
+While all back exercises target the lower lats, there are some specific movements that will help you feel the area a little more.